Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems: Attacks and Detection Strategies

 \subsection{Stealthy untargeted attack}

-On the basis of the previous discussion, we argue that the main quantities of interest to make a poisoning attack stealthy are (1) the norm of the poisoning signals; (2) $\|\tilde R\|_{\textnormal{F}}^2$ the norm of the residuals; (3) $\|\tilde C_\tau \tilde C_0^{-1}\|_{\textnormal{F}}^2,\tau=1,\dots,T-1,$ the norm of the self-normalized correlation terms.
-Consequently, we propose the following optimization problem to compute poisoning adaptive attacks:
+On the basis of the previous findings, we argue that the main quantities of interest to make a poisoning attack stealthy are (1) the norm of the poisoning signals; (2) $\|\tilde R\|_{\textnormal{F}}^2$ the norm of the residuals; (3) $\|\tilde C_\tau \tilde C_0^{-1}\|_{\textnormal{F}}^2,\tau=1,\dots,T-1,$ the norm of the self-normalized correlation terms.
+Consequently, we propose the following optimization problem to compute poisoning stealthy untargeted attacks: